 About me :

-As a member of staff at the prestigious Kendall Betts Horn Camp for the last three years, Naigus has designed and taught an aural harmony music theory course.
-Over the last several years he has also co-developed and taught a general music course at the University of Iowa entitled "Creativity in Music."
-This course is an exploration into how and why music works through critical listening, composition, and improvisation.
-Additional teaching interests include music theory, concert and commercial composition, and film music.
+Naigus has been a member of the faculty and staff at the prestigious Kendall Betts Horn Camp for the last six years, which included designing and teaching an aural harmony music theory course.
+Additional teaching interests include music theory, concert and commercial composition, film music, and technology.

 Naigus' compositions have been performed throughout the United States and beyond, with enthusiastic reception and rave review.
 In 2013 he was the Composer-in-Residence at the Southeast Horn Workshop in Richmond, VA.
 In 2009 he was awarded an honorable mention award in the International Horn Society Composition Contest.
 He has written commercial compositions for clients such as Google, University of Michigan, University of Florida, and University of Iowa.
-He is currently published by RM Williams Publishing and Veritas Musica Publishing.
+He currently has over sixty works published by Wavefront Music Publishing, Veritas Musica Publishing, and self published.

 He is a graduate of the University of Iowa (DMA) studying with Jeffrey Agrell, studied horn and composition with Paul Basler at the University of Florida during his masters degree, and while attending the University of Michigan for his undergraduate degree studied with Soren Hermansson, Bryan Kennedy, and Adam Unsworth.
 Prior appointments include the University of Central Missouri and the University of Iowa.